dmaqque/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document object model- the DOM is the html of any site in Javascript.
+Changes that are made to it do not affect original file.

 2. What is an event?

+An event is an action by the user to a site- click, etc.

 3. What is an event listener?

+The function of a computer program that recognizes events when they happen.

 4. Why would we convert a NodeList into an Array?

+We have more access over an array thean an List.

 5. What is a component?

+Allows you to reuse elements once created.

 ### Git Set up